Disabled Students' Allowance

 While you wait for your DSA application and Needs Assessment report to be processed

-We are conscious of the need for students to have access to support in a timely manner and therefore offer interim Specialist Study Skills and Mentoring Support to students who have applied for DSA.
-In-house interim support usually means you can access one hour of support every other week in semester time.
+We can sometimes offer interim Specialist Study Skills and Mentoring Support to students who have applied for DSA but have not yet received their allowance.
 To make a request for support, please contact inclusivesupport@brookes.ac.uk

 Many of our students who benefit from in-house interim support also benefit from continuity of Specialist Mentoring or Study Skills support as Oxford Brookes is then chosen as the supplier of support.
 Please tell your Needs Assessor if you are accessing interim support.